vyklimavicius/ShellProject/README.md

 Let's say that he wanted information about for example Apple or Steve Jobs and wanted to know if a particular article had some information about this topic.

-* The purpose is to create a script that searches inside a folder and find files that contained an specific topic, specific word and copy them in another folder.
+* The purpose is to create a script that searches inside a folder and find files that contain an specific topic, specific word and copy them in another folder.

 - Steps :